An encoding of a simple programming language well-typed by construction, first in Haskell and then in Rust.

 - ifs with non-boolean conditions

-- ifs whose then and else branches yielding different types
+- ifs whose then and else branches yield different types

-Rather than an implementing a function to verify types, we’d rather enforce that only well-typed expressions can ever be instantiated.
+Rather than implementing a separate function to check well-typedness prior to evaluation, we’d rather enforce that only well-typed expressions can ever be instantiated.

 As per Typed Tagless Final Interpreters, we can employ GADTs, which, broadly speaking, enable us to assign more precise types to data constructors; for example: